elsantiF/orbis/docs/guide.md

 ### Objects

+> [!WARNING]
+> Objects may be removed in the future, because they are a 'syntax sugar' for global functions and variables.

+Objects are like to 'singleton' in other languages.
-Objects are a like static classes, they can't be instantiated, but they can have methods and fields.
+Objects can have methods and fields.

 ```ts
 object Math {